 Frequently Asked Questions

-Intrinsically, the company’s profits for an accounting period is not taxed.
+In 2025, there is no corporate income tax in Estonia, meaning the tax rate is 0%.
 The moment of corporate income taxation is shifted until the distribution of profits, for example, in the form of dividends.

 1. Taxes on wages